33-35 Parker Street, Templestowe VIC 3106

 Lumps and bumps

 Skin tumours are very common in older dogs.
 Most of these lumps are not anything to worry about, however, sometimes they can be very serious.
-All lumps, no matter the size, need to be checked by a vet to make sure they are not cancerous.
+All lumps, no matter the size, need to be checked by a vet and sampled to make sure they are not cancerous.